 Public Service Loan Forgiveness (PSLF)

-Whatever remains of any non-defaulted federal student loan (made under the Direct Loan Program) after 10 years of on-time payments.
-(Since many of the qualifying jobs for this benefit are relatively low-paying, it may be advisable to select an income-based repayment plan if you are planning to apply for forgiveness.
-That way, you’ll be required to make lower monthly payments during the early years of your career, and the government may “forgive” more of what’s left over.)
+Amount: Whatever remains of any non-defaulted federal student loan (made under the Direct Loan Program) after 10 years of on-time payments.
+Since many of the qualifying jobs for this benefit are relatively low-paying, it may be advisable to select an income-based repayment plan if you are planning to apply for forgiveness.
+That way, you’ll be required to make lower monthly payments during the early years of your career, and the government may “forgive” more of what’s left over.

-The loan must be a loan type issued through the Federal Direct Loan Program.
-(A Federal Perkins Loan, for example, would not meet this requirement unless the Perkins loan was bundled with other student loans via a Federal Direct Consolidation Loan.)
+Requirement 3: The loan must be a loan type issued through the Federal Direct Loan Program.
+A Federal Perkins Loan, for example, would not meet this requirement unless the Perkins loan was bundled with other student loans via a Federal Direct Consolidation Loan.

 Nursing Education Loan Repayment Program (NELRP)